IN DETAIL

 Description

-The protagonist of the drawing is Philomela, sister of Progne: the latter has married Tereus, a belligerent lord of Thrace, who is reunited with his wife after five years apart.
-Philomela suffers the pitfalls of her brother-in-law Tereus, who, after abusing her, cuts out her tongue so that she cannot accuse him.
-Philomela then uses textile art to tell her story.
-In Burne-Jones’ drawing, she points to her lips to emphasize the loss of speech and clasps a tapestry in her hands, which thus becomes a manifesto.
-On the far left of the cloth is depicted bidding farewell to her father Pandion, king of Greece, as Tereus looks at the heroine foreshadowing the violence he intends to commit.
-To the right of the tree, which serves as a watershed between the two moments of the story, Tereo leads Philomela to prison.
-With a timid nod, the heroine brings her hand to her mouth: any hint of the gory scene is left to the imagination.
+The protagonist of this drawing is Philomela, sister of Procne: the latter has married Tereus, the belligerent king of Thrace, who is reunited to his wife after five years apart.
+Tereus lusts after Philomela and after raping her, cuts out her tongue, thus ensuring her silence.
+Philomela proceeds to weave her story into a piece of textile.
+In Burne-Jones’ drawing, she points to her lips to emphasize the loss of speech and clasps a tapestry in her hands – a manifesto to her suffering.
+On the far left of the cloth she is seen bidding farewell to her father Pandion, King of Greece.
+Tereus looks toward her foreshadowing the violence he intends to commit.
+To the right of the tree, which serves as a pivot between the two moments of the story, Tereus leads Philomela to prison.
+With a timid nod, the heroine brings her hand to her mouth: any hint of the gory scene that follows is left to our imagination.

-From the outset, the project is closely associated with Winnington Hall, the Cheshire girls’ school that Ruskin funded beginning in the late 1850s.
-Sewing work would be done by the girls under the supervision of Georgiana Macdonald, Burne-Jones’ wife, and the school’s principal, Margaret Bell.
-The girls at Winnington Hall were not only involved in weaving, but also apparently posed as models.
-Georgiana herself may have posed for some figures, including Philomela herself.
-So, women became leading actresses in reality as well, skillfully using their hands to weave tapestries and lending their bodies as physical and virtue models.
+From the outset, this project was closely associated with Winnington Hall, a girls school in Cheshire funded by Ruskin in the late 1850s.
+Sewing was taught by Georgiana Macdonald, Burne-Jones’ wife, and the school’s principal was Margaret Bell.
+The girls at Winnington Hall were not only involved in weaving, but also apparently posed as models for the project.
+Georgiana herself may have posed for some figures, including Philomela.
+Women are here seen being both models in virtue narratives and in real life, skillfully using their hands to weave tapestries and lending their bodies as physical models.

-Probably, the sketch for the tapestry made by Burne-Jones, now in the Birmingham Art Gallery, dates from this early design phase.
-Ruskin was very pleased at the sight of the drawings, especially with the expressive rendering of Philomela, Medea, and Thisbe.
-He was dissatisfied, however, with the depiction of Dido and asked the artist to make her again, suggesting as models probably Annie Leadbeater or Amy Webster.
+The sketch for Burne-Jones’ tapestry now in the Birmingham Art Gallery, dates from this early design phase.
+Ruskin was very pleased when he saw the drawings, and especially with the expressive rendering of Philomela, Medea, and Thisbe.
+He was dissatisfied, however, with the depiction of Dido and asked the artist to do her again, likely suggesting as models Annie Leadbeater or Amy Webster.

 The drawings were purchased by Ruskin and are now partly dispersed.
-In the lecture held in 1867 at the British Institution, Ruskin showed two preparatory drawings, Love leading Alcesti and Hypsipyle and Medea, now in the Ashmoleon Museum, Oxford, and Thisbe, mentioned again by Georgiana Burne-Jones in her writings, and placed at the William Morris Gallery in Walthamstow.
-In addition, the figure of Chaucer asleep in his study is at the Ruskin Gallery in Bembridge, Isle of Wight, and Cleopatra is now in a private collection.
-Like the Philomela, these drawings executed mainly in sepia with a focus solely on the figure, except for the one depicting Lucretia, in color and with an architectural background.
-Now housed at the Birmingham Art Gallery, this work became a wedding gift for the merchant Charles Augustus Howell, then a friend of Burne-Jones.
+In the lecture held in 1867 at the British Institute, Ruskin showed two preparatory drawings, Love leading Alcesti, Hypsipyle and Medea, now in the Ashmoleon Museum, Oxford; and Thisbe, mentioned again by Georgiana Burne-Jones in her writings and now in the William Morris Gallery, Walthamstow.
+Other drawings include the figure of Chaucer asleep in his study which is in the Ruskin Gallery, Bembridge, Isle of Wight, and Cleopatra now in a private collection.
+Like Philomela, these drawings are executed mainly in sepia with a focus on the figure.
+The only exception to this is Lucretia, which is in colour and has an architectural background.
+This work became a wedding gift to the merchant Charles Augustus Howell, a friend of Burne-Jones.
+It is now in the Birmingham Art Gallery, Birmingham.

-The drawing of Dido, now of unknown location, and others, had probably not yet been started when the project was abandoned.
-We do know, however, that Burne-Jones had planned to make all the heroines, not only because of the presence of the preparatory drawings, but also because of the use of the same visual design in stained glass.
-Indeed, the stained glass windows were conceived in conjunction with the textile work, having been designed as early as January 1864 for Birket Foster’s house in Witley and repeated in 1869 for the Combination Room at Peterhouse, Cambridge.
+The drawing of Dido (whereabouts unknown) and other projected drawings, had probably not been started when the project was abandoned.
+We do know, however, that Burne-Jones had planned to complete all the heroines, not only because of the presence of the preparatory drawings, but also because of the use of the same visual designs he used in stained glass.
+Indeed, the stained glass versions were conceived in conjunction with the textiles.
+The glass versions had been designed as early as January 1864 for Birket Foster’s house in Witley and were repeated again in 1869 for the Combination Room at Peterhouse, Cambridge.

-Some figures were also adapted for painted tiles, while the stories of two heroines, Thisbe and Phyllis, were conceived independently as easel paintings.
+Some figures were also adapted for ceramic tiles, whilst the stories of the two heroines, Thisbe and Phyllis, were conceived independently as easel paintings.
 A screen was later made by Jane Morris for the Earl of Carlisle, using the same preparatory drawings.